Daniella Silverstein is a wellbeing associate for a coworking space in Melbourne

 Since the first coworking space was opened in San Francisco in 2005, it has become a global phenomenon.
 Statistics suggest that approximately 1.7 million people around the world will be working in a coworking space by the end of 2018.
-With a focus on collaboration, networking and community, the drawcard of coworking is obvious for those of us who might otherwise feel isolated working on our laptops from home (which can be a common stressor for small business owners).
+With a focus on collaboration, networking and community, the drawcard of coworking is obvious for those of us who might otherwise feel isolated working on our laptops from home (which is now more relevant than ever, and has long been a common stressor for small business owners).
 It is also great for those who enjoy bouncing around ideas with other professionals.

 Yet there are also potential challenges inherent to the open-plan design of coworking spaces.
 Whilst the concept is great for encouraging connections, this same availability means that we can be interrupted more often, which can equate to more frustration and less productivity overall.
 So it’s important to establish good practices early on.

 There are lots of different ways that we can enhance our wellbeing at work, and the Heads Up website is a great place to learn more about them.
 Below are some ideas about how you can enhance your wellbeing in coworking spaces whilst managing the challenges associated with open plan offices.

 Having a social network is so important to our overall health and wellbeing.
 It can be especially helpful to share the challenges faced by those in the start-up sector with other people who can understand what you’re going through.
 Many coworking spaces actively encourage community interaction through networking and social events, and these can provide great opportunities for you to make those new connections.

 Pay attention to your environment